 Please add this text at the end of the Function Pointers section, just before the Returning Closures section starts, so at the end of page 447 and before page 448.

-Another useful pattern exploits an implementation detail of tuple structs and tuple-struct enum variants.
-These items use () as initializer syntax, which looks like a function call.
-The initializers are actually implemented as functions returning an instance constructed from their arguments.
-These initializer functions can also be used as a function pointer that implements the closure traits, so they can also be specified as arguments for methods that take closures:
+We have another useful pattern that exploits an implementation detail of tuple structs and tuple-struct enum variants.
+These types use () as initializer syntax, which looks like a function call.
+The initializers are actually implemented as functions returning an instance that’s constructed from their arguments.
+We can use these initializer functions as a function pointer that implements the closure traits, which means we can also specify them as arguments for methods that take closures, like so:

 enum Status {